karray/UnityBananaRL/Report.md

 To solve the problem, the Deep Q-Learning (DQN) algorithm was applied.
 The implementation is based on the Udacity [DQN project](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn), which has been adapted to the banana environment.

-DQN represents a neural network that approximates an action-value function ($q$ function) for a given state.
+DQN represents a neural network that approximates an action-value function (`q` function) for a given state.
 The network has 2 hidden layers of 64 units each, ReLU activation and the following hyperparameters:

 - buffer size: 1000000
 - batch size: 64